jqcorreia/zero/README.md

 # Lang

 Procedural language with basics done right.
 Straightforward, correct and if possible with some syntatic sugar on top.
+Aims to be explicit but to not sacrifice all the creature comforts of a modern language.

 Already done:
 - Lexing